 In large part, these problems are rooted in the COVID-19 pandemic, which fundamentally altered the state of work in the United States.

-The good news is that — by taking a proactive approach and understanding more about workers’ overall financial well-being — organizations can overcome these challenges and put themselves in a position to win in 2022 and beyond.
+The good news is that — by taking a proactive approach and understanding more about workers’ overall financial well-being — organizations can overcome these challenges and put themselves in a position to win.
 This begins by knowing what workers want and need.
 Everee and Checkr recently surveyed 1,060 U.S. workers on that topic.
 (Get the full report here.)
 Here’s what we found: